patoline/patoline/src/glr/doc/doc.typ

 The usual BNF modifiers for optionality (##?##), repetition zero or more times (##*##) and repetition one or more times (##+##) come in two versions.
-The ususal symbols (i.e. the ones that are not doubled) behave in the usual way, in the sense that once a parse tree has been found, no backtracking is done to explore the other possibilities.
-The symbols that are doubled (##??##,
-##*##, ##+##) lead to an exploration of every possible parse tree by relying
-on backtracking.
-We also have two kinds of alternative symbols: The usual
-##|## symbol stops backtracking when one alternative is successfully parsed.
+The ususal symbols (i.e. the ones that are not doubled) behave in the usual way, in the sense that backtracking is used to explore every possible parse tree.
+The symbols that are doubled (##??##, ##*##, ##+##) backtrack less, and stop backtracking when one parse tree has been found.
+We also have two kinds of alternative symbols: The usual ##|## symbol stops backtracking when one alternative is successfully parsed.
 The alternative symbol ##|?## does a lot more backtracking and explores every possibility.
 Note that there should be no difference on grammars that are not ambiguous.

 Let us now give a first example of a parser, implementing a very simplistic calculator having as only operations addition and substraction.
 The BNF